How did you become interested in working in healthcare, more specifically, healthcare and human resources? Why did you choose this path?

 Interesting enough, when I first graduated from college, we were in the middle of a recession.
 There simply weren’t a lot of jobs.
 I finally landed a job at Independence Blue Cross here in Philadelphia.
 They were just starting a new kind of subsidiary, AmeriHealth at the time – this was before AmeriHealth was a standalone – and they needed member service representatives.
 Since I needed a job, and I couldn’t find anything in my field yet, I started in member services.
-I was responsible for any calls that came into my line; it could have been a call about benefits, enrollment, eligibility, or claims, and that helped me understand the full scope of how benefits work.
+I was responsible for any call that came into my line; it could have been a call about benefits, enrollment, eligibility, or claims.
+Responding to so many questions helped me understand the full scope of how benefits work.
 At that time, we still serviced traditional indemnity plans and managed care was starting to grow in popularity.
 I stayed on the phone lines for about a year.

-From there I moved on to quality assurance, finding opportunities to develop and train the member service reps, which led me to a training role, and that’s where I really found my niche.
+From there I moved to quality assurance, finding opportunities to develop and train the member service reps, which eventually led me to a training role, and that’s where I really found my niche.

-So, I would say that I started my HR career somewhat haphazardly, but that was important because it is really that combination of benefits knowledge and learning how to train and engage with people that I learned early on that got me started on this path.
+So, I would say that I started my HR career somewhat haphazardly, but that start was important because it was the combination of benefits knowledge and learning how to train and engage people that I learned early on that got me started on this path.

 What brought you to Sellers Dorsey?

-I’ve had a pretty long career; I’ve gone in and out of different industries, different roles.
-What brought me to Sellers Dorsey was my last role.
-At the time, I was working in education as the Chief Talent Officer for Mastery Charter Schools.
-I was working with a recruiter to fill one of our roles and she sent me a message asking if I knew anyone who would be interested in a different position (here at Sellers Dorsey).
+I’ve had a pretty long career; I’ve gone in and out of different industries and different roles.
+What brought me to Sellers Dorsey was my last position.
+At the time when Sellers Dorsey was looking for an HR leader, I was working in education as the Chief Talent Officer for Mastery Charter Schools.
+I was working with a recruiter to fill one of our roles and she sent me a message asking if I knew anyone who would be interested in a different position (at Sellers Dorsey).
 I thought to myself, I’m interested in this; it sounds kind of exciting.
-I loved what I was doing in education at the time, but when the opportunity came across my desk, I jumped at it!
+I loved what I was doing in education, but when the opportunity came across my desk, I jumped at it!

 What is your superpower and what is your kryptonite?

 My superpower, I think, is my ability to listen intently, to listen with curiosity, and also to listen for what’s not actually being said.
 My kryptonite?
 Injustice.
-When I see that, or when I experience that, it often takes me to a place where I don’t want to be, and I have to be very conscious of how I’m going to show up in that space and time.
+When I see that, or when I experience that, it often takes me to a place where I don’t want to be, and I have to be very conscious about how I’m going to show up in that space and time in order to create an environment that supports restorative practices

 What would you consider your greatest achievement in your career thus far?

-Beyond that, at the time I was pursuing my degree there were so many other life events happening that could have easily made me pause or give up, but I was able to push through.
-And even though it took me a little more time than I would have liked, walking that stage and earning that degree – for me – that has been my greatest accomplishment.
+Beyond that, at the time I was pursuing my degree there were so many other life events happening that could have easily made me pause or give up, but I was able to push through and finish.
+And even though it took me a little more time than I would have liked, walking that stage and earning that degree – for me – that has been my greatest accomplishment especially since my mother was able to see me receive my degree before she passed.

 What is the most rewarding aspect of working in your field?